 We find solutions with communities and begin with research.
-We scale impact by listening and responding to community concerns and leading systems change in three areas:
+We scale impact by listening and responding to community concerns and leading systems change in four areas:

 What is a Systems Change?

-For the Women’s Foundation of Minnesota, systems change is about shifting structures in order to reduce or eliminate barriers, increase access to opportunity, and achieve gender and racial equity.
+For the Women’s Foundation of Minnesota, systems change is about shifting structures in order to reduce or eliminate barriers, increase access to opportunity, and achieve gender and racial justice.